texfaq/texfaq.github.io/FAQ-wholerow.md

 date: 2014-06-10
 ---

-# How to change a whole row of a table

 Each cell of a table is set in a box, so that a change of font style (or whatever) only lasts to the end of the cell.
 If one has a many-celled table, or a long one which needs lots of rows emphasising,